kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

 ## Customizing transformer configurations

 Kustomize has a default set of transformer configurations.
-You can save the default transformer configurations to a local directory by calling `kustomize config save -d`, and then modify and use these configurations.
+You can save the default transformer configurations to a local directory by calling `kustomize config save -d`, and modify and use these configurations.
 Kustomize also supports adding new transformer configurations to kustomization.yaml.
 This tutorial shows how to customize those configurations to:

 - [support a CRD type](crd/README.md)
 - add extra fields for variable substitution